 - How do you meet the diverse needs of those interested in the report with something concise?

 - Is what I’m including even relevant?

-At the fourth Anthesis reporting roundtable event in London earlier this month, reporting professionals from a range of sectors met to share their experiences from the front line.
+At the fourth Anthesis reporting roundtable event in London, reporting professionals from a range of sectors met to share their experiences from the front line.
 More importantly, they also shared some key rules of thumb, which we have group into five main points to help you talk about sustainability in your company’s annual report.